-The area is known primarily for its catch-and-release bonefishing; tarpon and snook are very popular sportfish as well.
-Guides in Sian Ka’an, as well as cooperatives in town (inquire at Galletanes or Vigía Grande eateries), do fishing trips for about M$3500 for a full day.
+The village is known primarily for its catch-and-release bonefishing; tarpon and snook are very popular sportfish as well.
+Cooperatives in town offer fishing trips, dolphin-watching outings and snorkeling expeditions.

 Hurricane Gilbert nearly destroyed the town in 1988, and there was some damage and a lot of wind-scrubbed palms after Hurricane Dean.
 But Punta Allen is still standing.